 About the Author

-Robert Gottlieb is Professor of Urban & Environmental Policy at Occidental College in Los Angeles.
+Robert Gottlieb is Henry R. Luce Professor of Urban Environmental Studies at Occidental College in Los Angeles.
 He is the author of Environmentalism Unbound: Exploring New Pathways for Change (2001), and Reinventing Los Angeles: Nature and Community in the Global City (2007), both published by the MIT Press, and other books.

 "Environmentalism Unbound is cogent and visionary.", Chip Ward, Washington Post Book World